fpoirotte/cryptal/README.rst

 Although these extensions all provide roughtly the same features, the programmatic interface they expose is very different.

-This project exists is comprised of a unified API (this package), which serves to abstract those differences away, and various packages that provide implementations for the unified interface (see `https://packagist.org/providers/psr/log-implementation`_ for a list of all available implementations).
+This project is comprised of a unified API (this package), which serves to abstract those differences away, and various packages that provide implementations for the unified interface (see `implementations`_ for a list of all available implementations).

 How to use it?